 Squirt a couple drops in the mouth of a smaller dog, or use a full dropper for larger ones.
 Rescue Remedy is a blend of non-toxic flower essences that help calm and relax.
 It is great for humans, too!

 This flavored chew is a tasty treat packed with calming herbs like lemon balm and hops.
 It also has amino acids GABA and L-Theanine, which promote relaxing brain activity.

 Flea Repellents and Heartworm Alternatives

 Keeping your animal flea and tick free is extremely important.
-However, most collars, powders and even the longer lasting repellants like Frontline, are essentially chemical pesticides.
+However, most collars, powders and even the longer lasting repellents like Frontline, are essentially chemical pesticides.
 These chemicals can soak through their skin and cause your pet health issues like seizures and respiratory distress.
 More importantly, you and your kids can also be exposed to those toxic chemicals by simply hugging or petting your pet!
 In my opinion, if it says it is dangerous to ingest, then it is dangerous to apply to their coat, as well.

-Natural Flea and Ticket Repellant Recipe
+Natural Flea and Ticket Repellent Recipe